bodias/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Benchmark Model

 The chosen benchmark model was a previous work which deals with a similar problem in a Kaggle challenge, *"Predicting borrowers’ chance of defaulting on credit loans."*, by Liang.
 The performance metric used was the same required by the Home Credit Default Risk challenge, the AUC score.
 Details on the score funtion will be presented on the next section.
+Liang got an AUC score of 0.867262 using Random Forests.
 The full document can be seen here : http://cs229.stanford.edu/proj2011/JunjieLiang-PredictingBorrowersChanceOfDefaultingOnCreditLoans.pdf

 ### Evaluation Metrics